Jérôme d'Ambrosio: Virgin (2011)

-Driving the largely uncompetitive Virgin MVR-02, d’Ambrosio finished 16 of the season's 19 races and retired from the Malaysian, Italian and Abu Dhabi Grands Prix due to poor reliability with problems with his electronics, gearbox and brakes.
-D’Ambrosio became the first Belgian driver to compete at the Belgian Grand Prix since Thierry Boutsen in 1993 and finished 17th, beating team-mate Glock.
+Driving the largely uncompetitive Virgin MVR-02, d'Ambrosio finished sixteen of the season's nineteen races and retired from the Malaysian, Italian and Abu Dhabi Grands Prix due to poor reliability with problems with his electronics, gearbox and brakes.
+D'Ambrosio became the first Belgian driver to compete at the Belgian Grand Prix since Thierry Boutsen in 1993 and finished 17th, beating team-mate Glock.
 He finished the season 24th in the Drivers' Championship with a best of two 14th-place finishes in Australia and Canada.
-Despite beating Glock, d’Ambrosio was replaced by Charles Pic for the 2012 season.
+Despite beating Glock, d'Ambrosio was replaced by Charles Pic for the 2012 season.

 Lotus (2012–2013)

-On 24 January 2012, d’Ambrosio was named as the official Reserve Driver for Lotus F1 for the 2012 season, supporting full-time drivers Kimi Räikkönen and Romain Grosjean.
+On 24 January 2012, d'Ambrosio was named as the official reserve driver for Lotus F1 for the 2012 season, supporting full-time drivers Kimi Räikkönen and Romain Grosjean.
 Throughout the season, he did co-commentary work for Sky Sports F1 for Formula One practice sessions, GP2 and GP3 races, and also commentated for the Belgian French-speaking channel, RTBF.

-D’Ambrosio replaced Grosjean at the 2012 Italian Grand Prix to make his debut for Lotus after the Frenchman received a one-race ban for causing a multi-car collision at the previous round in Belgium.
-He qualified 16th for the race and started in 15th due to a 10-place grid penalty for Pastor Maldonado.
-D’Ambrosio finished in 13th and on the lead lap, 76 seconds behind winner Lewis Hamilton.
-D'Ambrosio continued as Lotus F1's Reserve Driver for 2013 until the end of the season.
+D'Ambrosio replaced Grosjean at the 2012 Italian Grand Prix to make his debut for Lotus after the Frenchman received a one-race ban for causing a multi-car collision at the previous round in Belgium.
+He qualified 16th for the race and started in 15th due to a ten-place grid penalty for Pastor Maldonado.
+D'Ambrosio finished in 13th and on the lead lap, 76 seconds behind winner Lewis Hamilton.
+D'Ambrosio continued as Lotus F1's reserve driver for 2013 until the end of the season.

 Blancpain Endurance Series

-In 2014, d’Ambrosio switched from single-seaters to GT racing and joined Bentley to race a Continental GT3 in the Blancpain Endurance Series.
-Alongside team-mates Duncan Tappy and Anthoine Leclerc, d’Ambrosio secured a best result of sixth at the first race of the season at Monza.
+In 2014, d'Ambrosio switched from single-seaters to GT racing and joined Bentley to race a Continental GT3 in the Blancpain Endurance Series.
+Alongside team-mates Duncan Tappy and Antoine Leclerc, d'Ambrosio secured a best result of sixth at the first race of the season at Monza.

 2014–2020: Formula E

 Dragon Racing

-D’Ambrosio joined Dragon Racing to contest the inaugural season of the FIA Formula E Championship, partnering Oriol Servià and Loïc Duval.
+D'Ambrosio joined Dragon Racing to contest the inaugural season of the FIA Formula E Championship, partnering Oriol Servià and Loïc Duval.